muggy8/improbable/from-me-to-me/a9bIQF8s.md

 "Ah what are you doing?"
 I said in surprise.

-"Just checking the tempreture of the water.
+"Just checking the temperature of the water.
 I cant really use my arms or hands for anything right now so my face will kind of have to do."

 I was still a bit confused but I had a general idea of what was happening.